 The Boulder County housing market has been active for years.
 While increasing home values have been a boon to those selling real estate, the market is hinting at a leveling as inventory is rising on the MLS and for rental properties.
-What does that mean for those about to list property for sale?
+What does that mean for those about to list the property for sale?

 When it comes to understanding market value, market-sensitive pricing is the key to maximum exposure, and ultimately a successful sale.
 I’ll guide you through the following points when listing your home so you get the price you want in the time frame you desire.

 Your home’s property value is determined by what the market will bear at a given time.
 Ultimately the property value is what a buyer is willing to pay for your home on the open market.
-We look at both the current inventory of other homes for sale as well as prices of recently sold comparable properties.
+We look at both the current inventory of other homes for sale as well as the prices of recently sold comparable properties.
 The value will fluctuate in both the short term and long term.
 When your home is marketed to allow for full exposure to a large pool of potential buyers (such as on the MLS), the home’s property value is informed by:

 - Location, design, amenities, and condition.

-- Prices of comparable “sold” and competing “active” properties.
+- Prices of comparable “sold” and competing for “active” properties.
 You can keep an eye on comps in your neighborhood through my Market Watch Tool.

 - Prevailing economic conditions.